bigskysoftware/htmx/www/essays/complexity-budget.md

 > An explicit or implicit allocation of complexity across the entire application

-"Complexity" here is defined subjectively (rather than [formally](https://en.wikipedia.org/wiki/Programming_complexity)) and in [Stewartian Terms](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it).
+"Complexity" here is defined subjectively (rather than [formally](https://en.wikipedia.org/wiki/Programming_complexity)) and in [Stewartian Terms](https://en.wikipedia.org/wiki/I_know_it_when_I_see_it): "I know it when I see it."
+Or, more specifically to software development, "I know it when I *feel* it."

 One of the primary jobs of an application architect is to manage a complexity budget:

 * Decide if a given feature is "worth it"
 * Decide if a given implementation is "worth it"